jasonfrink/Azure-SOC/README.md

 ![image](https://github.com/user-attachments/assets/60a9cee6-8b39-419d-a26f-2568fc81b328)

 - Our alerts are now configured and we'll see any incidents on the Overview page for Sentinel shown below.
-I was able to remotely log in to the Azure AM via RDP on my local machine.
+I was able to remotely log in to the Azure VM via RDP on my local machine.
 You can see these two events have been alerted in Sentinel.

 ![2024-11-06_14h42_11](https://github.com/user-attachments/assets/3c4f7788-c03f-4eae-91ec-6b780d8330b6)